Soliprem/soliprem.github.io/content/posts/new_app_socsci/index.md

 It's important to note that Machine Learning Models are pretty much black-boxes, so if the aim it to reduce the level of heuristics we're utilising, the second option is probably preferable, although less straight-forward than the first.
+So let's expand on it.

+The general idea of it is to utilise the adaptability of a LLM to conduct a more flexible poll, with questions changing and adapting depending on the input from the user.
+This allows to simulate the depth of Case Studies.
+It also potentially retains the increased reproducibility that we see when we apply technological solutions to problems, thus making it easily scalable to maintain large sample sizes.

+We will be analysing possible solutions in [future posts](index.xml).